 As of January 2022, BlockFi has a TrustPilot score of 3.5 with 259 reviews.
 The majority of the negative reviews highlight issues with customer support.
 This could be a growth issue, with BlockFi unable to keep up with demand from more customers using their platform.

-One issue I personally had, was not being able to log in to my account, and this was very frustrating at the time.
-I contacted BlockFi via Twitter, and after some time, they did respond.
+One issue we had, was not being able to log in to my account, which was very frustrating at the time. we contacted BlockFi via Twitter, and after some time, they did respond.
 I had to remove the App and download it again, resolving the issues.

 For full transparency in this BlockFi review, according to their incident report, BlockFi had a security breach.
 This occurred on May 14, 2020.
 During this time, a BlockFi employee’s phone number was breached and utilized by an unauthorized third party.
 They did this to access a portion of BlockFi’s encrypted back-office system, and this type of breach is commonly referred to as a SIM port.

 The perpetrator attempted to make unauthorized withdrawals of client funds using the BlockFi platform.
-However, was unsuccessful in doing so.
-But they did manage to access BlockFi client information, used for marketing purposes throughout the duration of this incident.
+However, he was unsuccessful in doing so.
+But they did manage to access BlockFi client information used for marketing purposes throughout this incident.

-BlockFi has confirmed that no funds, passwords, social security numbers, tax identification numbers, passports, licenses, bank account information, or similar non-public identification information were exposed as a result of this incident.
+BlockFi has confirmed that no funds, passwords, social security numbers, tax identification numbers, passports, licenses, bank account information, or similar non-public identification information were exposed due to this incident.

 At the time of this BlockFi review, BlockFi currently has a help centre with a lot of valuable information and FAQs.
 This is handy for those wanting some immediate answers to their queries.
 You can also submit a ticket through their website.
 Or leave a message through their online chat facility in the bottom right of the screen.